What are the national authorities for banking regulation, supervision and resolution in your jurisdiction?

 - Appropriate and effective whistleblowing arrangements.

-Banks should segregate the duties of individuals and departments so as to reduce opportunities for financial crime or contravention of regulatory requirements and standards (for example front-office and back-office duties should be segregated to prevent a single individual initiating, processing and controlling transactions).
-Responsibility should also be segregated in a manner that supports the bank’s compliance obligations on conflicts of interest, remuneration structures and prevention of market abuse.
+Banks should segregate the duties of individuals and departments to reduce opportunities for financial crime, unauthorised sharing of information and contravention of regulatory requirements and standards.
+For example, front-office, middle-office and back-office duties should be segregated to prevent a single individual initiating, processing and controlling transactions.
+Responsibility should also be segregated in a manner that supports the bank’s compliance obligations on confidentiality, conflicts of interest, remuneration structures and prevention of market abuse.

 Corporate governance determines the allocation of authority and responsibilities by which the business and affairs of a bank are carried out by its board and senior management, including how they: